 Through the years a deep personal interest in images and narratives that present in dreams, meditation and hypnosis led Diane to establish the Pacific Northwest Dreaming (PNWD) community now in its 12th year — by training dream group leaders, the community holds ongoing dream circles.
 Diane has presented papers across five continents on the importance of integrating the understandings gleaned from dream narratives into daily life and has published in a variety of journals about such.

-Diane has sat on a number of boards and committees including, the Research Ethics Committee, Sophia University, (USA), Big Sisters (B.C.), and as Membership Chair for the International Association for the Study of Dreams (USA).
-She is presently serving on the faculty of the Sophia Center for Transformative Learning (USA).
+Diane is serving as a board member for the C.G.
+Jung Society of Vancouver (Canada) and on the faculty of the Sophia Center for Transformative Learning (USA).
+Through the years she has sat on a number of boards and committees including, the Research Ethics Committee, Sophia University, (USA) and as Membership Chair for the International Association for the Study of Dreams (USA).

-Diane has an online private practice helping women tap into their fuller creative potentials — re-imagining and revisioning their lives toward a broader and deeper perspectives as personal and cultural metanarratives are excavated.
-She continues to lead her dream sharing community and is thrilled to bring Invisible Women: The Podcast, an in-depth documentary style narrative which weaves women spy stories with contemporary issues, to life.
+Diane has an online private practice helping women tap into their fuller creative potentials through remembering, re-imagining and revisioning their lives toward broader and deeper perspectives as personal and cultural meta-narratives are excavated.
+She continues to lead her dream sharing community and is thrilled to bring Invisible Women: The Podcast, an in-depth documentary style narrative which weaves women espionage agent stories with contemporary issues, to life.

 Please see this for acknowledgements